RobotNerd/proze/doc/language/block-quotes.md

 added, “But if this vill do as vell, Dummie, it is quite at your sarvice!”
 ```

-In this example, paragraphs 2 and 3 will be indented to the same level, representing that they're part of the same quoted document.
+In this example, paragraphs 2 and 3 will have the same margin size, representing that they're part of the same quoted document.

 [Previous: Paragraphs](./paragraphs.md) | [Proze Language](./proze-language.md) | [Next: Dialogue](./dialogue.md)